David Lyndsay: England 1535

 Lyndsay as Lion King of Arms accompanied Lord Erskine with Robert Hart, Rothesay Herald, to Windsor Castle, where they acted as proxy for the installation of James V as a Knight of the Order of the Garter.
 After travelling to meet Henry VIII at Thornbury Castle, they returned to London, where a servant of Thomas Cromwell gave Lindsay £20.

 Edinburgh 1540

 Lyndsay conducted the visit of the English ambassador Ralph Sadler at Holyroodhouse in February 1540 with his assistant Rothesay Herald.
 They met Sadler, and brought him to James V at the Chapel Royal in the Palace then returned him to his lodgings and dined with him.
 Later, Lindsay arranged Sadler's meeting with Margaret Tudor, and brought him to meet her again in Chapel on the following Sunday.

 England 1543

 After the death of James V, Lyndsay was sent by Regent Arran to England to return the late King's collar, garter, and statutes of the Order of the Garter to Stephen Gardiner, Bishop of Winchester, the prelate of the Order.
 Henry VIII wrote to Arran that Lindsay had fulfilled his office "right discreetly."

+St Andrews Castle 1546

+Lyndsay negotiated with the Protestant lairds of Fife who held St Andrews Castle in December 1546.

+Denmark 1548

+Lyndsay went to discuss shipping issues and possible support during the war now known as the Rough Wooing.